wschildbach/docker-mDNS-auto/README.md

 The compose.yml file provides a few test services which register themselves.
 Start the daemon using `docker compose --profile debug up` and the test services will start up together with the daemon.
 The test services simply wait for a predetermined time, then terminate.

+## Credits
+The project took inspiration from [github/hardillb/traefik-avahi-helper](https://github.com/hardillb/traefik-avahi-helper) which in turn borrows from [github/alticelabs/mdns-publisher](https://github.com/alticelabs/mdns-publisher).

+Many thanks to [Andreas Schildbach](https://github.com/schildbach) for feedback and suggestions to this project.